Kitty the Cat 1988-2007

 Joyce also taught school for 25 years.
 I imagine she taught countless students to think independently and to analyze all sides of an issue before taking a position.
 She supported unpopular positions, based on principle.
 She lived with integrity.
 She did right for right’s sake.
 One of Joyce’s former students posted an eloquent and insightful tribute to Joyce at:

 http://www.tinkertownblog.blogspot.com/ (Remembering Joyce Briscoe, September 17, 2006).
-Still other students posted rememberances on the Albuquerque Tribune blog site link listed above.
+Still other students posted rememberances on the Albuquerque Tribune blog site.

 Those of us who knew Joyce personally can attest that she radiated goodness and genuine care for others.
 She was feisty and fun; she had a compassionate heart and a resolve of steel.
 Whether Joyce was teaching, taking a yoga class, blogging about civil liberties, or organizing major community events, she did so with fervor and flair.
 May we all live our finite lives with the grace and joy and passion with which Joyce Briscoe lived hers.
 She deserved at least 30 more years of rabble-rousing, conscience-raising, and spirited discourse.